Overview

 Diagnostics

 The process of diagnosing oral tumors may begin with a simple physical examination and evaluation of the oral cavity, for which some animals may require sedation for an adequate exam.
-By taking your pet to their primary care veterinarian for annual examinations and routine dentals, some of these tumors may be found at an early stage before clinical signs are present.
+By taking your pet to their primary care veterinarian for annual examinations and routine dental, some of these tumors may be found at an early stage before clinical signs are present.
 For diagnosing the type of oral cancer present, cytology obtained by using a fine needle aspirate and/or incisional biopsy for histopathologic analysis may be pursued.

 Treatment